Protestantism: Puritanism, English dissenters and nonconformists

 The Puritans were a group of English Protestants in the 16th and 17th centuries, which sought to purify the Church of England of what they considered to be Catholic practices, maintaining that the church was only partially reformed.
-Puritanism in this sense was founded by some of the returning clergy exiled under Mary I shortly after the accession of Elizabeth I of England in 1558, as an activist movement within the Church of England.
+Puritanism in this sense was founded by some of the returning clergy exiled under Mary I shortly after the accession of Elizabeth I in 1558, as an activist movement within the Church of England.

 Puritans were blocked from changing the established church from within, and were severely restricted in England by laws controlling the practice of religion.
 Their beliefs, however, were transported by the emigration of congregations to the Netherlands (and later to New England), and by evangelical clergy to Ireland (and later into Wales), and were spread into lay society and parts of the educational system, particularly certain colleges of the University of Cambridge.
 The first Protestant sermon delivered in England was in Cambridge, with the pulpit that this sermon was delivered from surviving to today.
 They took on distinctive beliefs about clerical dress and in opposition to the episcopal system, particularly after the 1619 conclusions of the Synod of Dort they were resisted by the English bishops.
 They largely adopted Sabbatarianism in the 17th century, and were influenced by millennialism.